Bavarian Semiconductor Congress 2026

 Fraunhofer IISB

-Fraunhofer IISB in Erlangen specializes in wide-bandgap semiconductors and efficient power electronics.
-Component expertise is combined here with complex system development, especially for electromobility and sustainable energy supply.
+Fraunhofer IISB in Erlangen specializes in (ultra-)wide-bandgap semiconductors and efficient power electronics.
+Here, expertise in materials and devices is combined with complex system development, particularly for electric mobility, sustainable energy supply, security, and resilience.

 Contact